bryancasler/Bryans-Preferred-Modules-for-FoundryVTT/README.md

 - [Vance's Sidebar Resizer](https://github.com/VanceCole/vance-sidebar-resizer) - Allows the sidebar to be resized. - Retired 2020 Sep 06 - Nothing wrong with this, just ended up never needing it.
 - [VTT Modbox](https://gitlab.com/mesfoliesludiques/foundryvtt-modbox) - Creates an input field to add a modifier to the next roll - Review 2020 Sep 06 - I see the value, I just don't need it.
 - [WhisperBox](https://github.com/Sk1mble/WhisperBox) - Create a dedicated box for whispering to a specific player - Suggested by jniezink on the FoundryVTT Subreddit - Review 2020 Sep 06 - This is an excellent idea, but some UX leaves me wanting.
 Hopefully something similar gets built out in FoundryVTT core.
+- [Show Notes](https://github.com/shawndibble/foundryvtt-show-notes) - Automatically flag journal notes to show on the map without having to have your players turn it on themselves. - Review 2020 Sep 11 - Just did not have a need for this.

 # Additional Resources
 - [All D&D 5e Monster Tokens](https://www.reddit.com/r/dndnext/comments/ij8ljk/i_made_monster_tokens_for_every_monster_in_the/)